waxx567/Dell/62203768/cs50ai/4Learning/4NOTES.md

 will be able to figure out some function that given those inputs, is able to get those outputs.
-There are a couple of different tasks within supervised learning, the one we'll focus on and start with is known as classification.
+There are a couple of different tasks within supervised learning, the one we'll focus on and start with is known as `classification`.
 And classification is the problem where if I give you a whole bunch of inputs, you need to figure out some way to map those inputs into discrete categories, where you can decide what those categories are.